Gender-Based Violence and Environment Linkages

 The GBV-ENV Center not only funds RISE grants challenge winners, but also builds a community of peer learning among grantees, who become leaders that guide promising practices across the globe.

-The application window for the RISE grants challenge is currently OPEN.
-Click here to learn more about the RISE grants challenge 2023 call for proposals.
+The application window for the RISE grants challenge is currently closed.

 Every quarter, the Gender-Based Violence and Environment Linkages Center (GBV-ENV Center) publishes a bulletin with the latest news and resources – including RISE updates.